matteobarbera/mavlab_wiki_fork/rules-finance.md

 # Buying hardware

+# Where
 TUDelft has a list of [preferred suppliers](https://intranet.tudelft.nl/en/direct-links/news/latest-news/article/detail/maak-kennis-met-onze-preferred-suppliers).
-If you can buy there you must.
+If you can buy at those supplier you must and no other supplier.
 Call finance 88622 (phone number is on the phone in the MAVLab).

 ## Farnell

 One of the preferred suppliers is [Farnell](http://www.farnell.nl), a very large supplier of electronic supplies.
 The MAVLab orders a large part of its supplies here.
 If ordered before 18:00 your order will arrive the next day, for free.
-The MAVLab has an special https://alusta.tudelft.nl/ shop account.
-Ask around if you need to have the login information.
+The MAVLab has a special https://alusta.tudelft.nl/ shop account.
+If you need to order there but have no access ask fellow workers in the lab if they can help ordering for you.

 # Declarations